sorainnosia/tarbr-bin/readme.md

 After a compression is done, the command can chain for example into -SPLITSIZE 1MB, in order to split the output into multiple files ending with <filename>.1 <filename>.2 for distributions and join it back using -JOIN <filename>.

 ## Download
-At right side, click Release and from the assets download the file for your operating system.
+At right side, click Releases and from the assets download the file for your operating system.
 For Windows x64 machine the smallest binary available is tarbr-win-x64-bflat.exe

 Download the executable file and rename it to bflat.exe and you use it via command prompt and CD into the directory or add it into PATH Environment Variable.
 ```